SUSE/SLES4SAP-sap-infra-monitoring-ansible-playbook/README.md

 #### Grafana Dashboard
 * Default configuration can be changed in the section **Grafana Dashboard** under [/group_vars/all/main.yaml](group_vars/all/main.yaml)
+* Dashboards json files can be added to [/roles/templates/dashboards/](/roles/templates/dashboards/).

 #### Prometheus Server
 * Default configuration can be changed in the section **Prometheus** under [/group_vars/all/main.yaml](group_vars/all/main.yaml).